Alexander Sladkovsky: Career

 In 2016 in cooperation with the Melodiya record label several global musical projects were realized: the recording of three symphonies of G. Mahler (Nos.
 1, 5, 9) and all symphonies and concertos of Dmitri Shostakovich.
 In May 2020, the digital release of the “Tchaikovsky-2020” box set took place — a recording of all symphonies and instrumental concerts of Tchaikovsky on the Sony Classical label.
 In August 2020, the TNSO under the direction of Alexander Sladkovsky recorded symphonic works by Sergei Rachmaninoff on the Sony Classical label.
 March 2021 concert-presentations of the box set “Sergey Rachmaninoff.
 Symphony Collection” were held in Moscow, St. Petersburg, and Kazan.
 In July 2021, all of Ludwig van Beethoven's symphonies and music of Igor Stravinsky's ballets were recorded.
 In March 2023 Rachmaninioff album dedicated to the 150th composer’s birth anniversary was released on vinyl.
 The release of two more vinyl records of Alexander Sladkovsky and TNSO took place in 2024 – Symphonies No. 3, No.5 and No.8 by Beethoven.

 In 2019, Sladkovsky was awarded the Sergei Rachmaninoff International Award in the nomination “Special Project in the Name of Sergei Rachmaninoff” for special attention to his legacy and organizing the Sergei Rachmaninoff International Festival “White Lilac” in Kazan.

-On September 1, 2021, by order of the rector of the N. Zhiganov Kazan State Conservatory artistic director and chief conductor of the TNSO Alexander Sladkovsky was appointed professor of the Department of Opera and Symphony Conducting at the N. Zhiganov Kazan State Conservatory.
+On 1 September 2021, by order of the rector of the N. Zhiganov Kazan State Conservatory artistic director and chief conductor of the TNSO, Alexander Sladkovsky was appointed professor of the Department of Opera and Symphony Conducting.

-In 2022, Alexander Sladkovsky became the first winner of the 440-Hertz Grand Orchestra Award in the conductor nomination.
+In 2022, Sladkovsky became the first recipient of the 440 Hertz Grand Orchestral Prize in the Conductor category.

 The Tatarstan National Symphony Orchestra under the direction of Alexander Sladkovsky is the only regional orchestra to have its own annual subscription in the Moscow Philharmonic Society.